LSSTScienceCollaborations/StackClub/README.md

-# DM Stack Club

-Learning the LSST DM Stack, by writing jupyter notebook tutorials.
 This is an LSSTC-supported project, to form a small community committed to learning how to use, and explain, the LSST DM Stack.

 ## LSST Project Demos and Tutorials